 Bright Colors, White, Seersucker, Cotton Ties – You’ll be good from Easter until the first day of fall.

 Dark Colors, Corduroy, Knitted Ties – Fall and Winter

 Peacocking goes beyond color – it’s about texture and patterns too.

 Darkening the clothes around your centerpiece (or lightening with a solid white or pale yellow) will allow them to stand out.
 Think of a tuxedo: the black jacket and black tie are made more visible by the white shirt between them.
 Where you place light or dark elements of your outfit will affect the look of your shape, and those ideas apply as equally to a tuxedo as they do your more casual wear.

 Want to master the art of contrast?
 Be sure to hang out near someone who is also peacocking, but in the wrong way.
 You’ll look measured and even more charming by comparison.

-A peacock is always beautiful; it’s that brief flash of magnificence that has given it its reputation.
-Allow yourself to be known for a moment of magnificence, anything more will be overkill.
-People should leave your presence wanting more, not thinking they’ve had enough.
+A peacock always looks beautiful, but it’s that brief flash of magnificence that has given it its reputation.
+Allow yourself to be known for a moment of magnificence.
+Peacock subtlety.

 Don’t make the same mistakes that I made.
-Being bold does not mean eschewing caution.
-If anything, it requires that you pay far more attention to the impression you’d like to leave and the methods you take to get there.
+Being bold does not mean eschewing all caution.
+In fact, the opposite is more likely the case.